junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
 - 2007-09-24 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 891). (text: CR H10702-10703)
 - 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 891).(text: CR H10702-10703)
+- 2007-09-25 — Received in the Senate and referred to the Committee on the Judiciary.